-In Matthew 5:22, Jesus described the consequences of saying things to your brother while angry (ὁργιζόμενος-present middle/passive participle, nominative masculine singular).
-Jesus said: "Whoever shall say, 'Fool (Μωρέ),' liable will be to the hell (γέενναν) of fire."
+In Matthew 5:22, Jesus described the consequences of saying things to your brother while angry.
+Jesus said: "Whoever shall say, 'Fool,' liable will be to the hell of fire."
 Psychologically, Jesus described the greatest penalty for calling a person a fool.
 Jesus then commanded people to settle their differences before reaching court, because they will be sentenced in court to prison where they will stay until they have paid last kodranten.